Lac Lagrange

 ≈ 6375 km

-I illustrate the 27 km case because its P(0) is approximately the atmospheric pressure at ocean surface on Earth.
-The water-ball as big as the Earth has roughly the same surface gravity as the Moon (which is c.
+The (unrealistic – given here only for comparison) water-ball as big as the Earth (whose radius is 21.3 light ms) has roughly the same surface gravity as the Moon (which is c.
 3.34 times as dense as water; Earth is about 5.5 times as dense as water); but 14.8 times the mass (so it'd be rather disruptive to the Earth-Moon system's stability) and four times the gravitational potential per unit mass at surface (so twice the escape velocity).
 The pressure at its centre would be 56 thousand atmospheres; I'm not sure how water behaves at such pressures but you almost certainly don't want to go swimming there – that's equivalent to being at the bottom of an ocean about 580 km deep at the Earth's surface (the real ocean doesn't go deeper than about 11 km).

 Valid CSSValid HTML 4.01 Written by Eddy.